ekimb/contig-connectors/README.md

 subdirectory.
 To build this code, change into the `rust-cc` directory and run `cargo build --release`.

 `query` : The query code reads the indexed sketches and bins sketches by the hashes they contain.
 The query is sketched and checked against the bins that may have a hit for the query.
-Within the bin, the min Hamming distance is computed against the bin elements (brute force for now but this can easily be improved).
+Within the bin, the minimum Hamming distance is computed against the bin elements (brute force for now but this can easily be improved).
-Queries are finially filtered by (gappless) ANI and output.
-The query code is written in c++ and lives in the `src` subdirectory.
-To build this code create a `build` directory, change into it, and execute `cmake .. && make`.
+Queries are finially filtered by (gapless) ANI and output.
+The query code is written in C++ and lives in the `src` subdirectory.
+To build this code create a `build` directory, change into it, and execute `cmake .. && cmake --build . --config release`.

 ### Utilities